shreykharbanda31/AlgoReadyForFree/README.md

 5. Submit a pull request.

 ## License
-The AlgoReady API Server is released under the [MIT License](https://opensource.org/licenses/MIT).
+The AlgoReady For Free App is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Report Issues
 Notice any issues with a repository?
 Please file a github issue in the repository.